dischord01/Ansible_Tower_Workshop/README.md

 ### Terraform

-To create infrastructure & a Ansible Tower instance via Terraform
+To create infrastructure and a Ansible Tower instance via Terraform

 ```
 brew install terraform